Chapter 02: Engineers are Professionals

 Discussion 2.3: The Power of Modesty and Respect

-For this question, let’s pretend that you have a successful engineering firm and that you need to contact an accountant to help balance your books and do your taxes.
-You get two offers from women who have a similar educational background, similar experience, and quote you similar prices.
+Suppose you have a successful engineering firm and that you need to hire an accountant to help balance your books and do your taxes.
+You get two offers from people who have similar educational background, similar experience, and quote you similar prices.
 They are both excellent candidates in your opinion.
-You check their consulting company websites and they have the following pictures in their “About Me” section.
-Obviously, pictures are not the best way to select your candidate, but the two women are equal in every other way.
+You check their consulting company websites and they have the following pictures in their "About Me" section.
+Besides the different style of each person's picture, the two people are equal in every other way.
 Which of the two would you hire?

 Question 2.2: Judge a Book by its Cover